FAQ: What you need to know about volunteering with help2kids in Tanzania and Malawi

 What is the weather in Tanzania and Malawi like?

-Tanzania: Has a tropical climate with a hot, humid and rainy season.
-The heaviest rains are from mid-March to May.
+Tanzania: Tanzania has a tropical climate with a hot, humid and rainy season.
+The heaviest rains are from mid-April to May/June.
 From late October – December there are lighter rains.
 Even though there are rainy seasons, it can still rain at any time!
-It’s always a good idea to pack a rain jacket just in case.
+It’s always a good idea to pack a light rain jacket just in case.

 Malawi: Malawi has a tropical climate with a hot, humid and rainy season from November to April, a cool, dry winter season from May to August, and a hot dry season from September to November.